 Why Storefront Safety Is More Important Than Ever for Businesses Today

 This concern about storefront crashes is not a new trend.
 It is a growing one, however, and it is not happening in isolation.
 Around the globe, governments and organizational bodies are becoming increasingly concerned with the safety of pedestrians and other bystanders.
 This is not without good reason.
-In the next 24 hours, on average, 430 people will be treated in emergency rooms for injuries sustained in a pedestrian-related car accident.
+In the next 75 minutes, on average, one pedestrian will die in relation to a motor vehicle crash.

 While it would be wonderful to live in a world where there was no need to worry about such things, the unfortunate reality is pedestrians today are in more danger than ever.
-Between car crashes that are true accidents and other incidents, such as tragic intentional vehicular terrorist attacks, people are becoming more and more aware that additional measures need to be taken to protect pedestrians from harm caused by traffic crashes.
+People are becoming increasingly aware that additional measures must be taken to protect pedestrians from harm caused by traffic crashes.

 Cities are increasingly recognizing something needs to be done to keep bystanders safe.
-New York, Paris and Washington D.C. are just a few of the many towns beginning to implement bollards, barriers and other security measures into the city’s design.
+Many cities are beginning to implement bollards, barriers and other security measures in their city design and planning.
 While these measures will need to be supported by public awareness and continued action, they represent a powerful first step toward creating cities, buildings and spaces where pedestrians can walk freely without fearing their safety may be in danger.

 Find High-Quality Bollards for Your Building or Building Project